parroty/oauth2ex/README.md

 - Caching the acquired token locally, and refreshing the token when the it's expired.
 - HTTP client access by specifying OAuth2 access token.
 It uses httpoison (https://github.com/edgurgel/httpoison) as http client library.

-The `OAuth2Ex.Sample` modules contains example for several API servers, like Google, GitHub and Dropbox.
+The `OAuth2Ex.Sample` modules contain several examples for OAuth2 providers like Google, GitHub and Dropbox.

-__It's pretty much work in progress yet, and APIs will likely to be change.__
+__It's pretty much work in progress yet, and APIs will likely to change.__

 ### Setup
-Specify :oauth2ex in the `appliations` and `deps" section in the mix.exs.
+Specify `:oauth2ex` in the `appliations` and `deps" section in the mix.exs.

 ```Elixir
 def application do